rontarrant/gtkDcoding/docs/_posts/2019-07-19-0054-mvc-vii-treeview-basics.md

 	</div>
 </div>

-The TreeView class looks like this:
+We derive a `SignTreeView` from the `TreeView` class and it looks like this:

 ```d
 class SignTreeView : TreeView